Seiten

 • Security issues

-• Digital, biometric passport photo (in 5 x 5 cm format)
+• Digital biometric passport photo (600 x 600 pixels))

 Just a few days after submitting your DS-160 form, you can check the status of your visa application online.

-Did you know that the professional processing and return of your DS-160 is Part of our service is?
+Did you know that the professional processing and return of your DS-160 is part of our service is?

-Place on the Website of the Visa Information Service Your visa profile, which can then be used to apply for the E-2 or all future visas.
+Place on the website of the Visa Information Service Your visa profile, which can then be used to apply for the E-2 or all future visas.

 Here you can also pay the visa processing fee and make an appointment for the visa interview.